Child sacrifice in Uganda: Child sacrifice

 Generally, a witchdoctor will try other methods first to bring about change of a person's misfortunes or desires using herbal remedies or animal sacrifices.
 When change is not successful, resorting to child sacrifice is proposed because it is believed to be the most powerful.
 When a child is sacrificed, the witch doctor and his accomplices will generally undertake the whole process.
 This includes: the witch-hunt, the abduction, followed by the removal of certain body parts, the making of a potion and lastly if required the discarding of the child's body.

-The removal of body parts depends on the type of outcome desired.
-Most commonly heads, limbs, tongues, genitals, eyes, teeth, and organs are removed.

-The child is usually alive during the removal process.
-Figures suggest only a very small proportion of children survive.

 One type of sacrifice is the removal of blood, which is then used in medicines or mixed with herbs.
 It will be used in the place where success, healing or wealth is desired.
-In other cases a child is buried under a building foundation, either dead or alive, or only their hands, feet and genitals to bring good luck to the new building.
+In other cases, a child is buried under a building foundation, either dead or alive, or only their hands, feet and genitals to bring good luck to the new building.

 Survivors

-A child that survives sacrifice is left with traumatizing consequences for the rest of their lives.
-Most commonly survivors are left with large scars across their body, head and neck in particular.
-Genital mutilation is also common.
-Survivors are left with urinary issues and distorted puberty development.
+Children that survive are often left with traumatizing consequences for the rest of their lives.
+Most commonly survivors are left with large scars across their bodies; head and neck in particular.
+Genital mutilation is also a common occurrence for those that experience this ordeal, leading to urinary issues and distorted puberty development.
 The psychological damage to children affects their entire development; victims can struggle to develop ‘normal’ relationships after such an attack.
 Families are also affected as parents often bear the financial burden of covering short-term or long-term treatment.